sarroniz/spancheck/README.md

 # spancheck
-A spelling and grammar checker for instructors of Spanish
+A spelling and grammar checker for students and instructors of Spanish.